wrapnuts/402.mail/README.md

 - [x] If new mail includes cashu, forward to inbox
 - [ ] If new mail does not include cashu, auto-respond with "payment required"

 ## Requirements

-**I.** A vps is not strictly required, but simplfies things if you want to activate payment required mail forever. **II.** A mail client on your vps.
+**I.** A vps is not strictly required, but simplfies things if you want to activate payment required mail forever. **II.** A mail client on your vps, like mutt.
 A cashu wallet, like [Nutshell](https://github.com/cashubtc/nutshell?tab=readme-ov-file). **III.** A trustworthy mint that is connected to your cashu wallet. **IV.** A user who is willing to send you mail with a micro-payment attached, i.e. payment required mail.

 1. Install dependencies with apt: